Description / Characteristics:

 The pictures on this page of / from Wendell M. Levi's Encyclopedia Pigeon Breeds of the Oriental Frills are more towards the Classics of today with beaks slightly longer.

 The black Blondinette in the picture on the right with the very short beak is how Modern Oriental Frills look.
+They have the tale tale markings of Frills with a frill on the chest, peaked creast, lacing, and muffed legs/feet.

 Classic Frills tolerate most climates being very adaptable when cared for properly.
 Being a fancy pigeon for show or exhibition purposes it is a striking bird.